amigniter/mod_audio_stream/README.md

       "Header3": "Value3"
   }
 - Websocket automatic reconnection is on by default.
 To disable it set this channel variable to true or 1.
+- TLS (for WSS) options can be fine tuned with the `STREAM_TLS_*` channel variables:
+  - `STREAM_TLS_CA_FILE` the ca certificate (or certificate bundle) file.
+By default is `SYSTEM` which means use the system defaults.
+Can be `NONE` which result in no peer verification.
+  - `STREAM_TLS_CERT_FILE` optional client tls certificate file sent to the server.
+  - `STREAM_TLS_KEY_FILE` optional client tls key file for the given certificate.
+  - `STREAM_TLS_DISABLE_HOSTNAME_VALIDATION` if `true`, disables the check of the hostname against the peer server certificate.
+Defaults to `false`, which enforces hostname match with the peer certificate.

 ## API